sehraf/esphome-rs-poc/README.md

 - [RGB](https://esphome.io/components/light/rgb.html)

 ### Sensor
-I've hocked up a BME280 via I2C but the corresponsing crate is broken.
-So, while the code works it is useless.
+BME280 via I²C works, supporting temperature, humidity and preasure.
+To enable use feature `"has_bme280"`.

 ### mDNS
 Name is advertised as `esphome-rs-poc.local`

 ### Log
-Stubbed, nothing more.
+Colors result in a stack overflow, beside that, it is working.

 ## How to build
 `cargo build --features=native`